gregofgreg5/magick-ink2020/story-so-far/force-grey-cavalier-villa.md

 December 17, 2020

-Manny and Gunmetal Grey investigated the bookcases and rest of the foyer throughly for other exits or hidden secrets, but find nothing.
-All that is left is to go through the door.
+Manny and Gunmetal Grey investigated the bookcases and rest of the foyer throughly for other exits or hidden secrets, but they found nothing.
+All that was left to do was to go through the door.
 A careful investigation revealed that it was free of traps, mimics and wasn't locked.

 ![image](https://github.com/gregofgreg5/magick-ink2020/blob/main/pics/Entry%2BMain%20v1a.jpg)